rasjani/rasjani.github.io/_posts/2023-01-18-stuff_you_should_know_about_python.md

 Now, each actually working python does have a default set of directories where it looks for anything that is imported into the running interpreter.
 If you want to take a deep dive into this topic, take a look at this RealPython.com about modole search path [here](https://realpython.com/lessons/module-search-path/).
 However, lets keep things on "shell" level and lets take older macOS as example about using the correct interpreter.

 Running `pip` on terminal actually executed "default" python which was python2.7.
 Packages could be installed but once you run any other python version, those packages are not found.
-This would happen if you update the python *or* use any different version. similarly[D[D[D[D[D[D[D[S in Linux land, plenty of distributions had "python", "python3" executables and "python-pip" and "python3-pip" packages.
+This would happen if you update the python *or* use any different version. similarly in Linux land, plenty of distributions had "python", "python3" executables and "python-pip" and "python3-pip" packages.
 If installed pip package was not matching the python version you are trying to use, you will end up having failures when running any code that tries to import 3rd party dependencies.

 On posix like land, shebang mechanism could add extra layer of issues.
 Shebang is defined in a script, on first row of that script to define the "interpreter" that should be used to run the rest of the script file.